 Change in accounting method.
-To change the method of accounting used to report taxable income (for income as a whole or for the treatment of any material item), the corporation must file Form 3115, Application for Change in Accounting Method.
+Generally, the corporation must get IRS consent to change the method of accounting used to report taxable income (for income as a whole or for the treatment of any material item).
+To do so, the corporation generally must file Form 3115, Application for Change in Accounting Method.